 First assume that the consumer can observe whether or not the central bank inflates.

-- d.
-Find the best equilibrium for the central bank as a function of the discount factor.
-Now assume that the consumer cannot observe whether or not the central bank inflates but whether or not there is hyperinflation. - e.
+Now assume that the consumer cannot observe whether or not the central bank inflates but can observe whether or not there is hyperinflation.

+e.
 Find the best equilibrium for the central bank as a function of the discount factor.